run2bizdocs/documentation/en-us/docs/run2biz-platform/platform-administration/database/register-data-import.md

 title: Register data import
-Description: Import the data from another database to the CITSmart database.
+Description: Import the data from another database to the 4biz database.
 # Register data import

-The purpose of this functionality is to import the data from another database to the CITSmart database.
+The purpose of this functionality is to import the data from another database to the 4biz database.

 This feature provides a variety of actions, such as including, changing, and deleting a data import.